research-sast-config/research-sast-config.github.io/README.md

 ## Questionnaire and data

-We used Google Form to collect the answers from all 40 participants.
+During the study, we used Google Form to collect the answers from all 40 participants.
+The moderator walked through the form together with the participant.
-Link to the form: https://forms.gle/2R7hxirwKQymdkkD7
+The questionnaire can be found [here](https://github.com/research-sast-config/research-sast-config.github.io/blob/main/Questionnaire.pdf).

 Moreover, we processed some of the data in two additional documents.
 Download them here: [RQ2](https://github.com/research-sast-config/research-sast-config.github.io/blob/main/RQ2.xlsx?raw=true) and [RQ3](https://github.com/research-sast-config/research-sast-config.github.io/blob/main/RQ3.xlsx?raw=true)